DrContrary/DrContrary.github.io/_posts/2018-11-07-image_analysis_tidyverse.md

 **The Assay**

-In this assay cells are stained with flourescent dyes and then counted on the microscope automatically.
+In this assay cells are stained with fluorescent dyes and then counted on the microscope automatically.
 The total number of cells per image is reported as either DAPI + (alive) or Sytox Green + (dead).
 This assay is used to evaluate cell death directly in a 96-well culture dish.